 JONESBORO, Ga.
 (AP) - A jury hearing the racketeering trial of Clayton County Sheriff Victor Hill has found him not guilty of more than 20 charges of theft and giving false statements.

 NEW YORK (AP) - Warnings of weaker sales from two major companies and concern that the Federal Reserve could ease off its support for the economy sent the stock market spiraling lower Thursday.

 GENEVA (AP) - The British stuntman who parachuted into the London Olympics opening ceremony as James Bond has been killed in an accident in the Swiss Alps while flying a special wingsuit.

 ATLANTA (AP) - Georgia wildlife officials say Thursday is the deadline for those planning to apply for a dove quota hunt at one of the state's public dove fields.

-ATLANTA (AP) - Georgia labor officials say the state's unemployment rate increased to 8.3 percent in May.
+ATLANTA (AP) - State labor officials say Georgia's jobless rate has risen to 8.8 percent.

 MARIETTA, Ga.
 (AP) - Police in suburban Atlanta say the principal of a private Lutheran school faces charges of child molestation.